Mark Foster Gage: Career

 After completing his graduate studies at Yale University in 2001, Mark Foster Gage joined the university’s faculty where he currently holds positions as a tenured Associate Professor of Architecture and an Assistant Dean in the Yale School of Architecture.
-There he teaches a plethora of upper level design courses and courses on ruination, or the process and implications of architectural decay.
+There he teaches graduate-level design courses and seminars on subjects including aesthetics, innovation and the process and implications of architectural decay.